smir3/17.-Credit-Risk-Analysis/README.md

 ## Background, Purpose and Task

-Background and Purpose:
+# Background and Purpose:

 LendingClub is a peer-to-peer lending services company.
 LendingClub management is seeking to improve the reliability and efficiency of their loan experience.
-Jill - the lead Data Scientist - would like to use machine learning to predict credit risk.
-Using machine learning will lead to a more accuracte identification of good candidates for loans, which will in turn lean to low default rates.
+Jill-the lead Data Scientist-would like to use machine learning to predict credit risk.
+Using machine learning will lead to a more accuracte identification of good candidates for loans, which will in turn lead to low default rates.

-Task:
+# Task:
 I have been tasked with assisting Jill in implementing this plan.

-Assist lead data scientist Jill in implementing this plan.
-Build numerous  machine learning models and algorithms to predict credit risk.
-Use techniques such as sampling and boosting to make the most of your models and data.
-Once designed and implemented, evaluate performance and see how well the models predict data.

-Jill asks you to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
-Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, you’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Once you’re done, you’ll evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.
+Using the credit care dataset from LendingClub, I will first oversample the data using RandomOverSampler and SMOTE algorithms, and then undersample the data using the the ClusterCentroids algorithm.
+Next, I will use the SMOTEENN algorithm to implement a combinatorial approach of over and undersampling.
+I will then compare the BalancedRandomForestClassifier machine learning model with the EasyEnsembleClassifier to predict credit risk.

+Once these analyses are complete, I will evaluate the performance of these models to conclude whether its advisable to use them for predicting credit risk.

 ## Results
  balanced accuracy score and the precision and recall scores of all six machine learning models